jmbejara/comp-econ-sp19/README.md

 **Assignments**

 * Assignments must be turned in before midnight on the day that they are due.
-This means that you must submit your pull request on GitHub at 11:59pm or earlier on the due date (usually a Monday).
+This means that you must submit to GitHub at 11:59pm or earlier on the due date (usually a Monday).
 Late assignments will not be accepted.
+* Solutions to the homework will be posted in a separate GitHub repo, found here: https://github.com/econ-21410/hw-jbejarano1

 # Schedule